 Trading Desk

-The Trading Desk is VTrade’s order execution interface — a professional-grade trading environment designed to replicate the experience of institutional dealing platforms.
+The Trading Desk is VTrade’s order execution interface — a professional trading environment designed to replicate the experience of real dealing platforms.
 It combines real-time charting, a comprehensive order entry system, and live position management into a single unified workspace.

 Accessing the Trading Desk